mholetzko/downloader/src/README.md

-# Music Downloader - Frontend Architecture
+# ALL-DLP - Frontend Architecture

-This directory contains the Electron frontend application that provides the user interface for the Music Downloader.
+This directory contains the Electron frontend application that provides the user interface for ALL-DLP.

 ## 🏗️ Architecture Overview